gkcoll/Math/README.md

 # math
-Some mathematical algorithm that are written by myself.
+Some mathematical algorithm scripts that are written by myself.